 You’ll never disengage an employee faster than in their first few weeks on the job.
 By providing new employees with effective onboarding, you let them know they have a place in your company and its culture.
 Take the time to explain the nuances of the team, the goals and values of the company as well as their position’s purpose.
 This not only sets them up for success in the role but also conveys their value to the organization’s mission.

-Over 60 percent of employees who left their jobs in 2021 listed a lack of opportunities for career advancement as a reason for their decision.
+One of the top reasons employees cited for leaving their job in 2023 was due to lack of career development and advancement.
 Outlining a path for growth will create engaged employees and help you retain top talent.
 Not only that, but contributing — financially or otherwise — to your employees’ individual growth shows that you value them, in addition to their work.
 Knowing that their talents are appreciated by the company is a motivating factor for employees.
 Moreover, regardless of which industry you serve, the market will constantly evolve and professional development is key to staying relevant.

 13. Encourage and Provide Training Opportunities

-Career growth has become a priority for many workers, with 49 percent of employees wanting to develop new skills but not knowing how to get started.
+Career growth has become a priority for many workers, with 74 percent of employees wanting to develop new skills or completely retrain to stay on top of their career.
 Incorporating opportunities for employees to bolster their skill set, learn from their peers and undergo structured training programs will not only make them more productive and engaged in the workplace, it might even stop them from pursuing a new role elsewhere.

 Sometimes, bringing in outside consultants to host workshops or present new insights can be the most effective way to provide training to entire teams.